svmk-data-science/tess-ensemble-classification/README.md

 ### Model Performance Comparison

-All models demonstrated strong discriminative performance, with consistently high scores across both ROC-AUC (Figure 1) and Precision-Recall AUC metrics (Figure 2).
-The ensemble model achieved the best overall performance, recording a ROC-AUC of 0.95 and PR-AUC of 0.931, indicating superior ability to distinguish between confirmed planets and false positives.
+All models exhibit strong discriminative performance, achieving high scores across both ROC-AUC (Figure 1) and Precision-Recall AUC metrics (Figure 2).
+The ensemble model provides the best overall performance, attaining a ROC-AUC of 0.95 and PR-AUC of 0.931, indicating superior ability to distinguish between confirmed planets and false positives as well as robustness across classification thresholds.

+Both the RF and LightGBM models demonstrate strong performance, reflecting the effectiveness of tree-based ensembles in modelling non-linear relationships within structured tabular data.
+The SVC model also performs competitively, maintaining stable class separation across thresholds.
+In contrast, the MLP model has lower overall performance and increased variability, particularly at low recall levels, suggesting sensitivity to class imbalance and reduced stability under the given feature representation.

+To support operational decision-making, an optimal classification threshold was determined using Youden's J Statistic (J = TPR - FPR).
+The analysis identified an optimal threshold of approximately 0.464, corresponding to the point on the ROC curve that maximises the trade-off between sensitivity (true positive rate) and specificity (true negative rate).
+This value offers a balanced operating point, improving detection performance while limiting false positives - an important consideration in exoplanet candidate screening where follow-up validation is resource-intensive.

+The ROC curves further confirm that all models significantly outperform the random baseline, with the ensemble model achieving a high true positive rate across most false positive rates.
+This behaviour indicates improved ranking calibration and reduced variance, reinforcing the advantage of ensemble learning in enhancing both predictive accuracy and robustness.

 ### Precision-Recall Curve